 - Monitor Tailored Trends within your industry – Instead of monitoring Twitter trends by geographic region, use the social network’s new Tailored Trends tool to monitor topics of interest within your industry.

 - Get “best of Twitter” updates in your inbox – Using Twitter’s newest notification features can help you track trending topics within your industry if you aren’t able to stop by the site frequently.

 - Be personal – Twitter users want more personal information than followers on any other social network, so break down the barriers a bit here and share more details about your life on this site (just don’t go too crazy – save your drunken musings for your personal Facebook profile!).

-- Try Tweriod to determine when your tweets will be most effective – Using the free Tweriod tool will tell you when your followers are most active (and, therefore, when they’re most likely to see your messages).
+- Try Tweriod to determine when your tweets will be most effective – The free Tweriod tool will tell you when your followers are most active (and, therefore, when they’re most likely to see your messages).

 - Use Buffer to pre-load your Twitter stream with helpful content – If you can’t be on Twitter all day, the Buffer tool (linked to above) can automatically release pre-loaded messages at certain times in order to build your perceived presence.

 - Post inspirational quotes and sayings – No matter how cheesy or repetitive they may be, tweets based on popular or inspirational quotes tend to be shared on Twitter more often than other types of content.
 Use them sparingly however!